 Bring to a boil, cover, then reduce to a medium-low simmer.

-Cook for 30-40 minutes, or until barley is cooked and carrots are soft.
-You may need to add a little bit extra water or vegetable broth.
+Cook for 30 to 40 minutes, or until barley is cooked and carrots are soft.
+You may need to add a little bit of extra water or vegetable broth.

 Once the barley is cooked, stir in the fresh spinach and heat for one more minute (just until barely wilted), then turn off heat.
 Season your soup generously with salt and pepper.